 You have a right to request access to, or the correction of, any credit-related information that we hold about you.
 You may request access to any credit-related information that we hold about you in accordance with section 12 of this policy.

 8.1.
 What is the purpose of our direct marketing?

 We may use or disclose your personal information for the purpose of direct marketing including:

-- to share your information within stratton (including with our related body corporates, the entities in the carsales Network and franchisees) and other select companies, so that our other divisions and businesses may also contact you or offer you complementary or other products and services including in the manner described in section 9 of this Policy including more relevant advertising content;
+- to share your information within Stratton Finance (including with our related body corporates and franchisees) and other select companies, so that our other divisions and businesses may also contact you or offer you complementary or other products and services including in the manner described in section 9 of this Policy including more relevant advertising content;

 - for the administrative, marketing (including direct marketing), planning, product or service development, quality control and research purposes of us and our related bodies corporate, contractors or service providers;

 - to assist the performance of, and to improve, any marketing and advertising campaigns that we conduct (including on behalf of our financiers or other business partners) as well as assessing the performance of our website;

 We undertake this direct marketing in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth), and APP 7 which relates to direct marketing.

 Typically we may send you direct marketing communications and information about our products and services (or those of our financiers) that we consider may be of interest to you.
 These communications may be sent in various forms, including mail, SMS, fax and email or in the form of targeted content and offerings as described in section 9.